aaronmicalbeck/bamazon/README.md

 # Usage

-This application utilizes a database maintained in MySql, and features the Inquirer NPM.
+This application utilizes a database maintained in MySQL, and features the Inquirer NPM.
 In order to run this application successfully:

 1. Download
 2. Run "npm install mysql inquirer".
 3. Update MySql connection (password).
-4. Open schema and seeds file in MySql and execute.
+4. Open schema and seeds file in MySQL and execute.
 5. Run either "bamazonCustomer.js" or "bamazonManager.js" in Node.

 # Visuals